opnfv/genesis/foreman/docs/src/installation-instructions.rst

 3. The nodes dictionary contains each bare metal host you want to deploy.
 You can have 1 or more compute nodes and must have 3 controller nodes (these are already defined for you).
 It is optional at this point to add more compute nodes into the dictionary.
 You must use a different name, hostname, short_name and dictionary keyname for each node.

-4. Once you have decided on your node definitions you now need to modify the MAC address/IPMI info dependant to your hardware.
+4. Once you have decided on your node definitions you now need to modify the MAC address/IPMI info dependent on your hardware.
 Edit the following values for each node:

     - ``mac_address``: change to MAC address of that node's admin NIC (defaults to 1st NIC)
     - ``bmc_ip``: change to IP Address of BMC (out-of-band)/IPMI IP